FYBRLabs/Hackathon2023/Data_Challenge/README.md

 ## Model Evaluation Criteria
 The goal of your model is to predict if a customer needs a service repair in the second half of the month, i.e., 16th or later.
 If a customer needs more than one service repair, the label is still 1.
 Each model will be evaluated based on:
-- accuracy
+- Accuracy
-- comprehensive exploratory data analysis
+- Comprehensive exploratory data analysis (EDA)
-- insights uncovered from the data
+- Insights uncovered from the data
-- innovative approach
+- Innovative approach
-- inspection of final executed notebook
+- Inspection of final executed notebook

 ## Submission Process